-If you want to learn one of the oldest languages in the world, you’d be wise to choose one of the oldest languages still spoken today.
+If you want to learn one of the oldest languages in the world in 2022, you’d be wise to choose one of the oldest languages still spoken today.

 Usefulness combined with a rich linguistic history?

 We’ve done our research and compiled what we believe to be the 10 oldest languages in the world that are still in use today.

 Timeline of some of the world’s oldest languages spoken today